West Horndon: Geography

+West Horndon is located 20 miles (32 km) east-northeast of Charing Cross in Central London.

 The parish includes the settlements of East Horndon, Dunton Hills and West Horndon.
-It is predominately a rural parish with large sections of open land within the Metropolitan Green Belt.
+It is predominantly a rural parish with large sections of open land within the Metropolitan Green Belt.
 Within the main settlement of West Horndon village are some streets of suburban houses and a small area of light industrial use.
 To the southeast of the parish is the Dunton Hills golf course.
-Little Warley in the northwest is the other main area of activity with some houses and the Clearview sports centre.
+Little Warley Hall Lane in the northwest is the other main area of activity with some houses and the Clearview sports centre.
 East Horndon is a scattered settlement to the northeast and is partially located north of the A127 Southend Arterial Road.
 The entire parish is within the post town of Brentwood in the CM postcode area.

 The entire southern boundary with the unparished borough of Thurrock is the London, Tilbury and Southend railway line, with a small deviation to include all of West Horndon railway station.
 The western boundary with the unparished area of Great Warley is the Mardyke river, where the parish touches the eastern Greater London boundary at North Ockendon.
 The northern boundary is partially formed by the Southend Arterial Road, with some land to the northeast of it included in the parish.
 The eastern boundary is with the Borough of Basildon.

-Locale
+There are several streams running down from the hills into the Mar Dyke which drains the fens out to the Thames at Purfleet.
+It is the first area east of London to not be continuously built up.
+There are hills rising as high as 100 metres covered in trees, arable fields and a fenland of London clay.

+West Horndon village

 The village is surrounded by open countryside and an industrial estate.
-It is the first area east of London to not be continuously built up.
-There are hills rising as high as 100 metres covered in trees, arable fields and fenland of London clay.

-There are several streams running down from the hills into the Mar Dyke which drains the fens out to the Thames at Purfleet.
-There was a time when it was planned to make the Mardyke into a canal but it was never brought to fruition.

 Thorndon Avenue is a long straight road leading to the heart of the modern village of West Horndon.
-Halfway down is the junior school with playing fields at the back and opposite is the modern church of St Francis.
+Halfway down is the junior school with playing fields at the back, and opposite it is the modern church of St Francis.
 At the centre of the village is a village hall which was built around 1961.
 On the other side of Station Road (which runs through the centre of the village) is a housing estate, consisting of meandering roads and cul-de-sacs, bordered at the rear by the railway line.
 Road names on this estate are named after places in Essex, namely Fyfield Close, Clavering Gardens, Witham Gardens, Dunmow Gardens and Chafford Gardens.
 More modern housing exists off both sides of Station Road towards the Industrial estate and railway station.
+The local school is West Horndon Primary School, and the village falls within the Brentwood County High catchment area.